 Feedback will be provided on all of your work.

 Intellectual Property in a project is owned by the people or organisations who supply original ideas.
 You are not an employee of the University and you are marked in part for original input so ipso facto you will own at least some intellectual property of your project.
 This share will depend on who proposed the project and the degree of direction you were given.
 If this is an issue, you and your supervisor or external organisation should sign an agreement prior to committing to the project.
-Where a formal agreement is required, the University can provide a document for this purpose which can be obtained from the project coordinator on request.
-It may also be necessary to ask you to sign a non-disclosure agreement if you are privy to confidential information.
+The Informatics commercialisation team can provide a document for this purpose.
+You may also be asked to sign a non-disclosure agreement (NDA) if you are privy to confidential information.
 Special restrictions or agreements may apply to sponsored students.
 The University must be informed of any restrictions being imposed on or agreed with you and would veto any agreement that imposes employment restrictions after graduation.
 Project reports cannot be copied to external organisations without your prior approval in any case and may be restricted by agreement with any other owner of the intellectual property.
-In normal circumstances you will hold the intellectual property and will be asked to sign a declaration, on submitting their report, which will allow the University to copy the report on request.
+When submitting your report you will be asked to sign a declaration which will allow the University to copy the report on request, but you may decline permission.
 Although you may own all or part of the intellectual property, nevertheless neither you nor the University can publish or otherwise exploit the substance of the project without the permission and cooperation of the other party.

 Informatics Forum, 10 Crichton Street, Edinburgh, EH8 9AB, Scotland, UK